LinaMaria21/Potty-Training-for-Kids/README.md

 Description:

-A fun and interactive website designed to help kids with potty training.
+This is a fun and interactive website designed to help kids with potty training.
 It features engaging activities and guidance to make the process enjoyable and easy.

 Features: